 Leading up to an election, Council will enter a caretaker period.
 During this time the Council cannot make any major policy decisions.
 Applications must be made to the Minister for Local Government for an exemption in extraordinary circumstances should any decision need to be made.

-Although the official caretaker period ends at 6.00pm on the day of the Election, Council will not be responsible for making any decision until at least its first official Ordinary Meeting, scheduled for Tuesday 12 October 2021; prior to which all newly or re-elected Councillors will commence a formal induction process.
+Although the official caretaker period ends at 6.00pm on the day of the Election, Council will not be responsible for making any decision until at least its first official Ordinary Meeting, prior to which all newly or re-elected Councillors will commence a formal induction process.

 Previous election results